EuroProofNet/europroofnet.github.io/_pages/conferences.md

 author_profile: true
 ---

-To contribute to the web site, please create a [pull request](https://github.com/EuroProofNet/europroofnet.github.io) or send a mail to the [science communication coordinators](../contact).
+To contribute to the web site, please open an [issue](https://github.com/EuroProofNet/europroofnet.github.io/issues), create a [pull request](https://github.com/EuroProofNet/europroofnet.github.io) or send a mail to the [science communication coordinators](../contact).

 - 22-27 April 2023: European Joint Conferences on Theory and Practice of Software (ETAPS'22), Paris, France